The following are frequently asked questions about using computer in the MSU Libraries.

 For more information on computer facilities in the Main Library, please see the supplemental list of Computer FAQs

-For information on what kinds of software programs are available on Windows Login computers located in the Main Library or anywhere else on campus, see the Computer Labs page.
+For information on what kinds of software programs are available on Windows Login and Mac IOS computers in the Main Library or campus Computer Labs, see the MSU Classroom Computing Software List.

 Network Drive Icons